godotengine/godot-docs/classes/class_physicstestmotionparameters2d.rst

 If set to ``true``, any depenetration from the recovery phase is reported as a collision; this is used e.g. by :ref:`CharacterBody2D<class_CharacterBody2D>` for improving floor detection during floor snapping.

-If set to ``false``, only collisions resulting from the motion are reported, which is generally the desired behaviour.
+If set to ``false``, only collisions resulting from the motion are reported, which is generally the desired behavior.

 .. |virtual| replace:: :abbr:`virtual (This method should typically be overridden by the user to have any effect.)`
 .. |const| replace:: :abbr:`const (This method has no side effects.
 It doesn't modify any of the instance's member variables.)`